Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

 ----

 ## 5. Loops
+It is a directive that the code in the loop statement to repeat within a certain condition(or range).
+That run over and over again.
+As with conditional statement, the codes out of the loop statement,are don't run repeatedly.
+Just run one time.

 I used only for loop to coding shortly and simply.
   - to draw and remove particle
   ```